junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He wails and howls, "This is what I get for believing for so long?
 Then screw the Lord!
 Screw the faith!
 Screw the whole world for all I care!
 The world never did me any good, the city never loved me.
 He did."

 Dean looks at Balthazar, desperate and completely broken.
 He says, eventually, "I choose him.
+I choose Cas.
 Resurrect him, please."

 He says, quieter, "But I'm not leaving the city.
 If you are to destroy Sodom, kill me with it.
-I don't deserve to live after all, for condemning every living soul here."
+I don't deserve to live after all, for condemning every living soul here.
+I'll burn with the city among my brother and father."

 Dean waits for Balthazar to smile wild with victory while snapping a finger to make it work.
-But instead, the laugh drops from the angel's face.
+But instead, the smile drops from the angel's face.
 He looks scared for a second, and then the brightest white light pours from the sky, dawning over him through the ceiling, speaking to him in a volume so loud and pitch so high that the whole house shakes.

 Balthazar's face pales.
 He looks upward to the light, eyes locked to the center, listening to the high-pitched voice.

-"Michael," he murmurs, in aw.
+"Michael," he murmurs, in utter awe.

 <br>